 Colombia travel blog by Mark Berman -

-In late 2012 while living in Taganga fishing village, my friends and I travelled up into the mountains to Minca.
+Twice while living in Taganga fishing village, my friends and I have traveled up into the mountains to Minca.
 It's 1hr southeast of Santa Marta and 600m

 Secluded Lodge in the Rainforest